Intern Ultrasound

-Welcome to your Intern Ultrasound Rotation!
+Welcome to your Ultrasound Elective!
 Please read through this guide BEFORE you start your rotation.
 The goal of this rotation is to introduce you to the core applications of point-of-care ultrasound (POCUS).
 We have laid out specific objectives for your rotation that are based on the ACEP Policy Statement regarding POCUS educational guidelines in Emergency Medicine.
 We have made a concerted effort to be focused with our curriculum, but realize there are always ways to improve, and we invite your feedback at the end of the rotation.

 Basics

-Hours: Monday-Friday 10a-7p (2p-7p Tuesday)
+Hours: Monday-Friday 10a-7p (excused for Tuesday conference)

 Sites: Barnes-Jewish Hospital Emergency Department (and SLCH EU)

-Orientation: First day of the rotation, usually 10:00, 8th floor offices
+Orientation: First day of the rotation

-Image review and proctored scanning:
+Image review and proctored scanning: Monday at noon

 Educational Resources: POCUSHUB.com, texts listed at bottom of this document